developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 <img style="height:350px" src="edit_decoder_params.png"/>
 <br>

-Decoder parameters are explained below.
+## Decoder Parameters
+Editable parameters of individual Decoders are explained below. **Note: Some Decoders do not have configurable parameters, and are therefore omitted from the Decoder Parameters section**.
 For further instructions about creating and editing DataWedge Profiles, please see "Create a Profile" in the [Setup Guide](../setup).

-## Decoder Parameters
 ### UPCE0
 **Report Check Digit -** The check digit is the last character of the symbol used to verify the integrity of the data.
 Enables or disables this option.
 A check in the checkbox indicates that the option is enabled.